Live-In Care | 'Outstanding' CQC Rating | The Good Care Group

 Highest service rating

-We are the only dedicated live-in care provider in England to achieve an ‘Outstanding’ rating in all five measures by the Care Quality Commission (CQC).
-In Scotland, our service has achieved the highest rating of 6 (Excellent) by the Care Inspectorate (CI).
+CQC ‘Outstanding’ rating – we’re England’s only dedicated live-in care provider to achieve an ‘Outstanding’ rating in all five measures from the Care Quality Commission (CQC).

 Complex care specialists